-Figures 1-4 reveal that emigrants to Saudi Arabia are primarily Filipina, Indonesian, and Sri Lankan.
-Migration from the Philippines and Indonesia has dramatically increased over time.
-Major sending countries to the UAE include the Philippines, Indonesia, India, Pakistan, Oman, Sri Lanka and Bangladesh.
-However until the 1990s flows from India were by far the greatest.
-Within East Asia, Figures 1-4 show us that Hong Kong became a magnet for women emigrants from Malaysia, China, the Philippines, Indonesia, and Thailand.
-Although women's migration flows dropped in the 1980s, they increased steadily in other decades.
-Taiwan attracted migration most visibly from the Philippines, Thailand, Vietnam, Indonesia and China.
-Figures 1-4 indicate that most women immigrants to Singapore come from Bangladesh, China, Hong Kong, Indonesia, Malaysia, Philippines, Thailand, Sri Lanka and India.
-Most women migrate to Malaysia from Bangladesh, Hong Kong, India, Indonesia, Pakistan, the Philippines, Singapore and Thailand.
+Figures 1-4 show us that within East Asia, Hong Kong became a magnet for women emigrants from Malaysia, China, the Philippines, Indonesia, and Thailand.
+Although women's migration flows dropped in the 1980s, it increased steadily in other decades.
+Taiwan attracted migration most visibly from the Philippines, Thailand, Vietnam, Indonesia, and China.
+Figures 1-4 indicate that most women immigrants to Singapore come from Bangladesh, China, Hong Kong, Indonesia, Malaysia, Philippines, Thailand, Sri Lanka, and India.
+Most women migrate to Malaysia from Bangladesh, Hong Kong, India, Indonesia, Pakistan, the Philippines, Singapore, and Thailand.
 Women's migration flows to Japan have most noticeably been from South Korea, China, the Philippines, and Indonesia.